-The immaterial and intangible character of light, colour and movement forms the starting point of Nicky Assmann's [NL] spatial installations, in which she tries to heighten the perception.
+The immaterial and intangible character of light, colour and motion forms the starting point of Nicky Assmann's [NL] spatial installations, in which she endeavours to heighten the perception.
 With a background in Film and ArtScience, she combines artistic, scientific and cinematographic knowledge in experiments that use physical and chemical processes.
 By implementing natural and optical phenomena she creates visual music compositions for an immersive and sensorial experience.
 The resulting visual, kinetic, and spatial compositions evoke sensory interference in self-created and often ephemeral macro-universes.

-In using distorted mirroring reflections she intends to challenge preconceived notions of our surroundings, opening space for parallel realities.
-Set against the backdrop of our visual culture, where the perception of reality increasingly occurs in the virtual domain, she returns to the physical foundations of seeing in which the embodied experience and the notion of affect are central.
+In using distorted mirroring materials, she challenges preconceived notions of our surroundings to open up space for parallel realities.
+Set against the backdrop of a visual culture whose reality is increasingly perceived in the virtual domain, she returns to the physical foundations of seeing in which the embodied experience and the notion of affect are central.

 Assmann holds a Bachelor of Arts in Film Science from the University of Amsterdam and a Master in ArtScience from the Interfaculty of the Royal Conservatoire & the Royal Academy of Art in The Hague.
-She is part of the Macular art collective, which focuses on art, technology, science, and perception.
+She is part of the Macular collective, which focuses on art, technology, science, and perception.